xch-dev/sage/README.md

 ## Disclaimer

-Sage is still in beta and has not been thoroughly tested yet.
-For now, it should only be used on testnet11, and you should back up your keys elsewhere.
+Sage is still in beta testing and isn't guaranteed to be stable, so it should be used with caution.
+Please make sure you backup your keys and don't put too much XCH in mainnet wallets.

-The app is not guaranteed to be stable and can have breaking database and config changes between releases.
-If you are looking for stability, I recommend choosing a different wallet until Sage is out of beta.

 ## Installation

+You can download binaries for any platform (including desktop and Android) on the releases page.
+For iOS, you can participate in the [public TestFlight](https://testflight.apple.com/join/BmUdFXpP).

-There are currently no pre-built executables for this app.
-In the meantime, you can see the [Development](#development) section for source installation instructions.
+If you want to build from source, see the [Development](#development) section for instructions.

 ## Contributing